 Then one of my colleagues recommended me Wise (known as Transferwise at that point).
 Since then I became a rare visitor of my favorite exchange office.
-I do everything through the Internet and get my salary delivered to my Spanish bank account in 1-2 days.
+I do everything through the Internet and get my salary delivered to my Spanish bank account normally same day.
 Moreover, because I send relatively big amounts of money I get even better deals than my favorite currency exchange office can offer!
 Later I decided to share my personal experience and created Transferwise review website.

 Most of my colleagues started doing the same and are very happy.
 Some of them are paying rent using Transferwise and find it very convenient.